Take care of your teeth

 Read on for tips on how to make sure you’re giving your teeth the care they deserve.

 Brush your teeth for two minutes, twice a day, says the American Dental Association (ADA).
 This will keep your teeth in top form.
 Brushing your teeth and tongue with a soft-bristled toothbrush and fluoride toothpaste cleans food and bacteria from your mouth.
-Brushing also washes out particles that eat away at your teeth, causing cavities.
+Brushing also washes out particles that eat away at your teeth and cause cavities.

-The mouth is 98.6 degrees Fahrenheit: warm and wet, it’s filled with food particles and bacteria.
+The mouth is 98.6ºF (37ºC).
+Warm and wet, it’s filled with food particles and bacteria.
 These lead to deposits called plaque.
-When this builds up it calcifies, or hardens, on your teeth to form tartar, or calculus.
+When it builds up, it calcifies, or hardens, on your teeth to form tartar, also called calculus.
 Not only does tartar irritate your gums, it can lead to gum disease as well as cause bad breath.

 When tooth enamel isn’t there, it exposes a layer of dentin.
 Dentin has tiny holes that lead to nerve endings.
 When these are triggered, you might feel all sorts of pain.
-Almost 20 percent of adults suffer from pain and sensitivity in their teeth.
+According to the Centers for Disease Control and Prevention, almost 20 percent of American adults have experienced pain and sensitivity in their teeth.